Welcome back, this week we are going to look at Jenkins.

-Jenkins is a “continuous integration” tool that can help a team or organisation continuous test and integrate their code via pipelines, plugins and various other features.
-Jenkins is a tool I use pretty much every day in my job, we have pipelines that we use to deploy and test various environments and code.
-I wanted to dig a bit deeper into Jenkins via the blog and try to integrate it into our existing projects.
+Jenkins is a “continuous integration” tool that can help a team or organisation continuously test and integrate their code via pipelines, plugins and various other features.
+Jenkins is a tool I use every day in my job, we have pipelines that we use to deploy and test various environments.
+I am going to try to integrate it into an existing project TwitterClone.

-– use docker to deploy our application to a container
+- Using Docker to deploy our application to a container

-First things first lets setup Jenkins since I am using Ubuntu I went to the following link: http://pkg.jenkins-ci.org/debian-stable/ Note: there is a docker image available in which you could setup so you could do all your testing in the docker image and link up your application image to it but since I wanted to simplify the flow for the first tutorial I will install it locally.
+First things first let us setup Jenkins since I am using Ubuntu I went to the following link: http://pkg.jenkins-ci.org/debian-stable/ Note: there is a docker image available in which you could to setup Jenkins in docker it but I wanted to keep this tutorial simple by installing it locally.
 In another tutorial, we will move to have Jenkins running on a docker image.

-After you have Jenkins setup navigate to localhost:8080 and you will go through the setup process using the default plugin’s is usually fine.
-Once you get through the start up process you will be directed to the Jenkins home page.
+After you have Jenkins setup navigate to localhost:8080 and you will go through the setup process using the default options should get you through.
+Once you get through the start-up process you will be directed to the Jenkins home page.
 For our project we are going to have the following:

 - TwitterClone Pipeline Job which will link all our jobs together in a nice view, we will also do some small testing to make sure the app is up and then clean up our docker containers so the pipeline can rerun.